KodrAus/sval-generic/README.md

 # API

+This is an experimental alternative API for `sval` that avoids some of the costs associated with trait objects and consolidates around a few core traits.

 `sval` is like a blend of `serde::ser` and `serde::de`.
 It:

 - splits producers and consumers of structured data into values and streams respectively.